falkr/ttm4175/pages/unit-net1/preparation.md

 ## Routing

 The videos and readings above already provided some insights about routing.
-However the following video provides more information and shows the importance of routing in today's Internet.
+However, the following video provides more information and shows the importance of routing in today's Internet.

 ---
 type: youtube
 video: AkxqkoxErRk
 ---

-If you want to know some more about the Internet and network stacks the following video is also very interesting.
+If you want to know some more about the Internet and network stacks, the following video is also very interesting.

 ---
 type: youtube